fblissjr/ComfyUI-EmbeddingPipelineAnalytics/README.md

 # ComfyUI-EmbeddingPipelineAnalytics

-## Overview
+## overview

-This repo is to capture end-to-end data, metadata, and embeddings for ComfyUI workflows, specifically HunyuanVideo to start.
+this repo is to capture end-to-end data, metadata, and embeddings for ComfyUI workflows, specifically HunyuanVideo to start.

-## Goals
+## goals

-- Creating more formalized datasets for open source projects and teams, for downstream finetuning or analysis
+- creating more formalized datasets for open source projects and teams for analysis and/or downstream tasks, of which there are infinite experiments to explore
-- Giving more powerful analysis tools and data management tooling to non-developers in the community
+- giving more powerful analysis tools and data management tooling to non-developers in the community
-- Providing a feedback mechanism for analyzing embeddings vs. inputs
+- providing a feedback mechanism for analyzing embeddings vs. inputs

-## Features
+## features

-As this will be maintained based on my own free time, the core will focus on the following:
+as this will be maintained based on my own free time, the core will focus on the following:

 *Generic capture node that can:*